Join now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is near the time of the next dose.
-In that case, skip the missed dose and resume the regular schedule.
-Do not double doses.
-Consistent daily timing helps maintain steady blood levels and clinical effect.
+If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
+If it is near the next dose, skip the missed dose and resume the usual schedule.
+Do not take two doses at once.
+Keeping a daily reminder can help maintain consistent use.

 Storage and Travel Basics